The worst picture I could find of myself at 230 pounds. |

 The first thing I did to lose weight was eliminating ALL dairy products.
 Cheese, ice cream, yogurt, sour cream, milk.
 GONE.
 Over a month and a half I dropped 30 pounds with out exercise.
 I plateaued and realized I needed to lose more in order to get under the 200 pound mark.
 If you have ever weighed over 200 pounds, you know the excitement that comes when you hit 199 on the scale.
 I rejoiced privately though, because I was so embarrassed about having been over 200 pounds in the first place.

-After so much hard work, I finally got to where I wanted to be
+After so much hard work, I finally got to where I wanted to be but it was hard to keep up with such ridiculous habits. |

 The next 40 pounds came off with exercise - obsessive exercise 2 times per day 6 days per week.
 I biked a lot and bough SELF Magazine after SELF Magazine, did countless OnDemand exercise videos, walked with friends, swam, hiked, anything that burned calories.
 During this time is when I discovered my love for Zumba and would go 3 nights per week to various classes.